opstrace/opstrace/docs/references/cluster-configuration.md

 *Value type:* boolean

 By default, authentication proof is required when accessing the HTTP API for pushing or querying data.
-This flag disables said authentication mechanism, allowing for unauthenticated clients to write or read data.
+This flag enables or disables said authentication mechanism, allowing for unauthenticated clients to write or read data.

 When required, any HTTP request arriving at the tenant HTTP API is expected to show an API token in an `Authorization` header \(using the `Bearer` scheme\).